ucsb-cs48-s20/project-s0-t4-new-city/docs/DEPLOY.md

 * Install Maven.
 Instructions are here: https://maven.apache.org/index.html
 * If you are a Mac user, try to install Maven using Homebrew. https://ucsb-cs56.github.io/topics/macos/ Type “brew install maven” in your Terminal.
 (Check if your mac have Homebrew installed firstly)

-# Step 4: Get google map key
-You must have at least one API key associated with your project.
-To get an API key:
-* Go to the Google Cloud Platform Console: cloud.google.com
-* Click the project drop-down and select or create the project for which you want to add an API key.
-* Click the menu button  and select APIs & Services > Credentials.
-* On the Credentials page, click Create credentials > API key.
-* The API key created dialog displays your newly created API key.
-* Click Close.
-* The new API key is listed on the Credentials page under API keys.
-* (Remember to restrict the API key before using it in production.)

-You will need this key later, copy and paste it somewhere handy

-# Step 5: Create Heroku App
+# Step 4: Create Heroku App
 After you have created a heroku account, you should: login to the Heroku Dashboard https://dashboard.heroku.com create a new Heroku app called anything you want

-# Step 6: Fetch Source Code
+# Step 5: Fetch Source Code
 After your app’s ready, put it aside for a second and navigate github.com
 * On github.com, search project-s0-t4-new-city
 * Fork the project repo to your own personal GitHub account by clicking on the “Fork” button at the upper right hand of the repo’s page on Github
 * After a few seconds you should have a repo contains the source code

-# Step 7: Deploy App
+# Step 6: Deploy App
 You should have the heroku app handy, then:
 * Navigate to the https://dashboard.heroku.com
 * Bring up the app you just created